 Counselling works for many people, however it not suitable for people with severe depression or people with serious mental health issues; it is also not suitable for people who have suicidal tendencies.
 If this is the case I seriously suggest you visit your doctor for more specialised care.

 How Does it Work?

 Each session lasts for 50 minutes.
 You will be asked to complete a ‘getting to know you’ questionnaire before your session, which gives us the starting point for our work together.
 This ensures that the session is focused on YOUR needs and it can then be used to cover a range of information, support, therapy and other helpful elements.

 You will be able to choose the date and time of your session, whether that is face to face or by phone/online.
-We do try to be as flexible as possible and should be able to accommodate most requests and if you are booking a telephone session then we will need your land-line phone number to call you.
+I do try to be as flexible as possible and should be able to accommodate most requests and if you are booking a telephone session then I will need your land-line phone number to call you.
 If you are based overseas (not in the UK) then we will schedule an online teleconference instead of a phone call.

 Where does it take place?

 How do I book?

-As soon as you have made your payment you will be contacted by me to arrange a date and time for your appointment.
+As soon as you have made your payment I will contact you to arrange a date and time for your appointment.

 How much will it cost?

 The cost of online counselling is £75.

-If you wish to reschedule or cancel an appointment you will need to give at least 24 hours notice, if you give less notice than this, then we may not be able to refund your payment to you.
+If you wish to reschedule or cancel an appointment you will need to give at least 24 hours notice, if you give less notice than this, then I won’t be able to refund your payment to you.